 Learn More About Addiction

-Being in a relationship with an addict can pose a real struggle for a sober partner.
+How addicts behave in relationships can pose a real struggle for a sober partner.
 Addiction can have a wide range of effects on someone’s behavior that can cause serious tension between partners.
-The effects can vary in severity from person to person, but if you have a addict in your life, or someone you think might be struggling with substance abuse, it’s crucial to keep an eye out for concerning changes in their behavior.
+The effects can vary in severity from person to person, but if you have an addict in your life or someone you think might be struggling with substance abuse, it’s crucial to keep an eye out for concerning changes in their behavior.
 While it’s important to remember that addiction is a disease and not a choice, it’s also critical to maintain healthy boundaries while your loved one is using.
 Addiction is a challenging thing to help someone overcome alone, which is why we are here to help.
 At Oregon Trail Recovery, we can provide your partner with all of the resources they need to heal and overcome their addiction.
 They’ll have access to solid, supportive communities and services to help them recover with the close oversight and assistance of professionals.
 Contact us today.